trufflesuite/truffle/packages/truffle-artifactor/README.md

   alert("ERROR! " + err.message);
 });
 ```

-The above example may not be used within an app (you wouldn’t send the wrong amount on purpose, for example’s sake) -- but you can easily see how it might apply to an automated test.

 Because you provided your contract's binary code in `Pudding.whisk()`, you can create new contracts that get added to the network really easily: